plast-lab/doop/docs/doop-101.md

 For auxiliary tools, you could clone (or download) the [doop-tools](https://bitbucket.org/yanniss/doop-tools) repository.

 ### mkjar
-You can use `mkjar` to easily generate a jar file from a single input java file.
-The script applies the necessary javac flags that keep local variable names in the generated jar file.
+You can use `mkjar` to easily generate a jar file from a single java file.
+The generated jar file will contain local variable debugging information (e.g., variable names).

 Example:
 ```